BackofenLab/RNAProt/README.md

 ### Manual installation

-To manually install RNAProt, we first create a Conda environment (as described in [above](#conda)).
+To manually install RNAProt, we first create a Conda environment (as described [above](#conda)).
 Once inside the environment, we need to install the following dependencies:

 ```
 conda install -c conda-forge pytorch=1.7.1=cuda102py38h9f8c3ab_1 cudatoolkit=10.2